Swopper050/py-incharge/README.md

 1. Your email.
 I really hope you know this one.
 2. Your password.
 Same.

-These are your credentials you use to login at the [Vattenvall InCharge portal](https://myincharge.vattenfall.com/):
+These are your credentials you use to login at the [Vattenvall InCharge portal](https://myincharge.vattenfall.com/){:target="\_blank"}:
 ![Vattenfall InCharge Login Page](./static/incharge_login_page.png)

-3. The name of your charging station.
+3. The name of your charging station, something like `EVB-P1234567`.
 After logging in to the portal you can find that here:
    ![Find station name](./static/find_station_name.png)

 4. The RFID of your charging card.
-The RFID is something like '12345AB12345C67' (not the same as your card number, which is something like for example 'NL-NUO-A01234567-A').
+The RFID is something like `12345AB12345C67` (not the same as your card number, which is something like for example `NL-NUO-A01234567-A`).
 You can your RFID here:
    ![Find RFID](./static/find_rfid.png)

 With these 4 variables (email, password, station name and RFID), you can use the package!